duncombe/wikis/Development-of-Test-Themes.md

 <a name="scenario3E"/>
 ## Scenario 3E:  Assessing the Quality of Baleen Whale Summer Feeding Grounds Off the New England Coast
+No development planned for this scenario.
+Leave it for the next Captain Ahab.
 Major spring and summer feeding grounds for baleen whales are located off the New England Coast.
 The NMFS Office of Protected Resources wishes to forecast the biomass off the New England Coast that is available to feed baleen whales during the upcoming spring and summer.

 ### Questions to Guide Corresponding IPython Notebooks